SR N15X class: Conversion

 The class received 5000 impgal bogie tenders from Robert Urie's S15 class and Southern-type smoke deflectors on either side of the smokebox.
 The result was classified N15X, the suffix corresponding to the old LBSCR designation for a rebuilt/modified locomotive.
 The conversion process created a locomotive that was similar in appearance to the N15 "King Arthur" class as modified by Maunsell in the 1920s.

 Naming the locomotives

-Two of the locomotives retained their original names: number 2333 Remembrance and 2329 Stephenson, whilst the other members of the L class, were newly new named after famous railway engineers.
+Two of the locomotives retained their original names: number 2333 Remembrance and 2329 Stephenson, whilst the other members of the L class, were newly named after famous railway engineers.
 The new locomotive names were suggested by Maunsell's assistant, Harry Holcroft, and were distributed as thus: